PDFs by language

-A breast MRI is mainly used for women who have been diagnosed with breast cancer, to help measure the size of the cancer, look for other tumors in the breast, and to check for tumors in the opposite breast.
-For certain women at high risk for breast cancer, a screening MRI is recommended along with a yearly mammogram.
-MRI is not recommended as a screening tool by itself because it can miss some cancers that a mammogram would find.
+To screen for breast cancer: For certain women at high risk for breast cancer, a screening breast MRI is recommended along with a yearly mammogram.
+MRI is not recommended as a screening test by itself, because it can miss some cancers that a mammogram would find.

-Although MRI can find some cancers not seen on a mammogram, it’s also more likely to find something that turns out not to be cancer (called a false positive).
-False-positive findings have to be checked out to know that cancer isn’t present.
-This means more tests and/or biopsies.
-This is why MRI is not recommended as a screening test for women at average risk of breast cancer, because it would mean unneeded biopsies and other tests for many of these women.
+Although MRI can find some cancers not seen on a mammogram, it’s also more likely to find things that turn out not to be cancer (called a false positive).
+This can result in some women getting tests and/or biopsies that end up not being needed.
+This is why MRI is not recommended as a screening test for women at average risk of breast cancer.

 Just as mammograms are done using x-ray machines specially designed for the breasts, breast MRI also requires special equipment.
-This MRI machine is called an MRI with dedicated breast coils.
+This MRI machine has a special device called a dedicated breast coil to image the breasts.
 Not all hospitals and imaging centers have dedicated breast MRI equipment.
-It’s important to have your screening MRI at a facility with dedicated equipment that can do an MRI-guided breast biopsy.
-Otherwise, if a biopsy is needed, the MRI will need to be repeated at another facility.
+If you are having a breast MRI, it’s important to have it at a facility that has dedicated equipment and can do an MRI-guided breast biopsy if needed, or a facility that partners with one that can.

 MRI uses strong magnets instead of radiation to make very detailed, cross-sectional pictures of the body.
-An MRI scan takes pictures from many angles, as if someone were looking at a slice of your body from the front, from the side, or from above your head.
-MRI creates pictures of soft tissue parts of the body that are sometimes hard to see using other imaging tests.
+An MRI scanner takes pictures from many angles, as if someone were looking at a slice of your body from the front, from the side, or from above your head.
+MRI creates pictures of soft tissue parts of the body that would sometimes be hard to see using other imaging tests.

-Check with your insurance company before getting an MRI: Breast MRI costs a lot, and may need to be approved by your insurance company before the scan is done.
-Most private insurance plans that pay for mammogram screening also pay for MRI as a screening test if a woman can be shown to be at high risk.
-It might help to go to a center with a high-risk clinic, where the staff has experience getting approval for breast MRIs.
+Check with your insurance provider before getting an MRI: Breast MRI can cost a lot, and it may need to be approved by your insurance company before the scan is done.
+Most private insurance plans that pay for mammogram screening also pay for MRI as a screening test if a woman is shown to be at high risk.
+It might help to go to a center with a breast health or high-risk clinic, where the staff has experience getting approval for breast MRIs.

 Follow all instructions: You don’t usually need a special diet or preparation before an MRI, but follow any instructions you’re given.

-If you have trouble with enclosed spaces: If being in an enclosed space is a problem for you (you have claustrophobia), you might need to take medicine to help you relax while in the scanner.
-Talking with the technologist or a patient counselor, or getting a tour of the MRI machine before the test can help.
-You’ll be in the exam room alone, but you can talk to the MR technologist, who can see and hear what’s going on.
-In some cases, you may be able to have the test done with an open MRI machine that allows more space around your body.
+If you have trouble with enclosed spaces: Breast MRI is most often done while you are lying on your belly with your arms above your head inside a long, narrow tube.
+If being in a tight space might be a problem for you, you might need to take medicine to help you relax while in the scanner.
+Talking with the technologist or a patient counselor or getting a tour of the MRI machine before the test can also help.
+You’ll be in the exam room alone during the test, but you can talk to the MR technologist, who can see and hear what’s going on.

-Remove metal objects: Before the test, you will be asked to undress and put on a gown or other clothes without zippers or metal.
+Remove metal objects: Before the test, you'll be asked to undress and put on a gown or other clothes without zippers or metal.
 Be sure to remove any metal objects you can, like hair clips, jewelry, dental work, and body piercings.

 If you have metal in your body: Before the scan, the technologist will ask you if you have any metal in your body.
 Some metallic objects will not cause problems, but others can.